ApolloNet/amazing-mazes/README.md

 When the hero is on the cell at 9th row, 8th column, the "room" defined by the `cells` array are lit.

 ## Add a new maze to the game

 Add your maze to the `/js/config.mazefiles.js`.

 ## TODO

-There a TODO.md file next to this README.md file, just sayin.
+There a TODO.md file next to this README.md file.
+Just sayin.